Dwibbit/react-voting-exam/README.md

-# Getting Started with Create React App
+# Created with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts